Within this article:

 - Stop or renew Purchase Orders

-- Validate Timesheets
+- Validate Activity reports

-This means that a person with the Operational role may not select any other operational manager, other other than themselves, when they create a new Request for Proposal within the scope of the Entity they are limited to.
+This means that a person with the Operational role may not select any other operational manager, other than themselves, when they create a new Request for Proposal within the scope of the Entity they are limited to.

 .